Pelvic Organ Prolapse

 - Rectocele (Bulging rectum)- If the rectum falls it is called a rectocele.
 This condition may cause discomfort and problems with difficulty having bowel movements.

-It can.
-During vaginal delivery a woman's muscles have to stretch in order for the baby to come through the vagina.
+- Childbirth - During vaginal delivery a woman's muscles have to stretch in order for the baby to come through the vagina.
 Vaginal delivery may cause a ligament to break as the baby's head comes through the pelvic floor.
 When this occurs the muscle does not contract as it normally would.
-(This is similar to a spinal cord injury when someone loses their ability to control the muscles that are not connected to the spinal cord and brain.)
 In most women the damage is minor, but in others enough muscle may be lost to the point that it can no longer hold the pelvic organs up.

 Symptoms of Pelvic Prolapse